3 HAND STEPHEN

 Below: Stephen plays at the C.B.
 Gitty Juke Shack Stage in New Hampshire in 2017: Below: Ride the Train with Stephen on cigar box guitar:

-and reissued in this century by record companies in Japan and Spain.
-Jeremy Cohen on electric bass, and Denis Mochary on drums:
+and reissued in this century by record companies in Japan and Spain. cover drawing by Stephen Cohen

 Below: music videos created by Stephen with songs from the 3rd Tree People album, It's My Story: Legends of the Tree People and Living with the Animals: